Mauricio Dubon Player Props: Astros vs. Blue Jays

 Mauricio Dubon At The Plate

-- Dubon leads Houston with a slugging percentage of .396, fueled by three extra-base hits.
+- Dubon leads Houston in slugging percentage (.379) thanks to three extra-base hits.

-- He ranks 16th in batting average, 84th in on base percentage, and 110th in slugging among qualifying hitters in baseball.
+- He ranks 20th in batting average, 85th in on base percentage, and 120th in slugging among qualified hitters in MLB.

-- Dubon is batting .318 during his last games and is on a 12-game hitting streak.
+- Dubon is batting .273 during his last games and is on a 13-game hitting streak.

-- He has not hit a long ball in his 13 games this season.
+- In 14 games played this season, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.